limbail/ceamon/README.md

 # ceamon
-Central Enterprise Monitoring for Linux, SAP, ETC...
+Central Enterprise Monitoring for SAP.

+For SAP monitoring you need a PYRFC and (SAP NetWeaver RFC Library) plugins installed in your system.

 Widgets:
 ![alt tag](http://i.imgur.com/mEmbwUJ.jpg)